Photographic lighting: Creating natural-looking artificial lighting

 Artificial lighting strategies that seem most "natural" duplicate the same contrast pattern clues seen on 3D objects in various lighting conditions.
 A typical studio lighting configuration will consist of a fill source to control shadow tone, a single frontal key light to create the highlight modeling clues on the front of objects facing the camera over the shadows the fill illuminates, one or more rim/accent lights to create separation between foreground and background, and one or more background lights to control the tone of the background and separation between it and the foreground.

-There are two significant differences between natural lighting and artificial sources.
-One is the character of the fill and the other is a more rapid fall-off in intensity.
-In nature skylight fill is omni-directional and usually brighter from above.
+There are two significant differences between natural lighting and artificial sources: the character of the fill and the fall-off in intensity.
+In nature, light from the sky is omni-directional and usually brighter from above.
 That "wrap around" characteristic is difficult to duplicate with a directional artificial source.
-In a fixed studio location it is possible to bounce fill backwards off a white wall to flood the space with indirect reflected light similar to how the sun reflects off the atmosphere.
+In a fixed studio location, it is possible to bounce fill backwards off a white wall to flood the space with indirect reflected light similar to how the sun reflects off the atmosphere.
 Another way is to supplement a fill source from the direction of the camera with reflectors placed near the sides of the foreground subject.

 The Inverse-Square Law describes the predictable way a point light source radiates and changes in intensity with distance.
 As the distance from a source doubles, the area of the footprint of light increases by a factor of four, the square ^2 of the distance.
 Because the same number of photons are spread over four times the area when distance is doubled, the intensity at any point will be 1/ distance ^2 or 1/4 the strength.
-Photographic light sources are not point light sources so the law does not strictly apply but it explains why distance of artificial sources affects the character of lighting and lighting strategies in ways not seen in nature.
+Photographic light sources are not point light sources, so the law does not strictly apply.
+However, it does explain why the distance of artificial sources affects the character of lighting and lighting strategies in ways not seen in nature.